As the parent of a King University student, we want you to know that the Career Success

 professional development from their initial days on campus.
 Our goal is to equip each

-student with the knowledge, skills, and experiences necessary to achieve their career
+student with the knowledge, skills, and experiences necessary to achieve their career objectives.
+We

 During their King 1000 – First Year Experience course, each student is required to take the Focus 2 online assessment inventory to help determine their interests, abilities, and personality preferences.